NeomiSony/CallforCode/README.md

 The detailed analysis of the above IBM tools led us to settle upon Node-Red Dashboard as the primary console and visualization platform.

+## CONCLUSIONS

+Monitoring of TDS of water helps us have an easy way to check the quality of water at households.
+The system can monitor water quality automatically, and it is low in cost and does not require people on duty.
+The time interval of monitoring might be changed depending upon necessity.
+So the process of water quality testing is likely to be more economical, convenient to use and reliable.
+The system has good flexibility.
+Only by replacing the corresponding sensors and changing the relevant software programs, this system can be used to monitor other water quality parameters as well.
+The operation is simple.
+The system can be expanded to monitor hydrologic, air pollution, industrial and agricultural production and so on.
+It has widespread application and extensive value.

+## FUTURE WORKS

+❏	Extending the project by including other appropriate hardware to test other parameters of water like turbidity, pH,etc.

+❏	Development of a mobile application for easier accessibility and use of the product.

+❏	Expanding the target audience base by making it available for industries and other big giants.

+## APPENDIX

+### DISADVANTAGES OF HARD-WATER

+	Washing: Hard water, when used for washing purposes, does not producing lather freely with soap.
+As a result, cleaning quality of soap is decreased and a lot of it is wasted.

+	Bathing: Hard water does not lather freely with soap solution, but produces sticky scum on the bathtub and body.
+Thus, the cleaning quality of soap is depressed and a lot of it is wasted.

+	Cooking: The boiling point of water is increased because of presence of salts.
+Hence more fuel and time are required for cooking.

+	Drinking: Hard water causes bad effects on our digestive system.
+Moreover, the possibility of forming calcium oxalate crystals in urinary tracks is increased.
+2. Industrial Use:

+	Textile Industry: Hard water causes wastage of soap.
+Precipitates of calcium and magnesium soaps adhere to the fabrics and cause problem.

+	Sugar Industry: The water which containing sulphates, nitrates, alkali carbonates are used in sugar refining, cause difficulties in the crystallization of sugar.

+	Dyeing Industry: The dissolved salts in hard water may reacts with costly dyes forming precipitates.

+	Paper Industry: Calcium, magnesium, Iron salts in water may affect the quality of paper.

+	Pharmaceutical Industry: Hard water may cause some undesirable products while preparation of pharmaceutical products.

+	For steam generation, boilers are almost invariably employed.
+If the hard water is fed directly to the boilers, there arise many troubles such as: Scales & sludges formation, Corrosion, Priming & Foaming and Caustic embrittlement.

+	The minerals in hard water can also change the pH balance of your skin, weakening it as a barrier against harmful bacteria and infections.
+People with eczema may be especially vulnerable.

+## REFERENCES

+❏	S.Geetha,S.Gouthami, Internet of things enabled real time water quality monitoring system,2017,SpringerOpen.

+❏	Anuradha T, IoT Based Low Cost System for Monitoring of Water Quality in Real Time,2018, International Research Journal of Engineering and Technology (IRJET).

+❏	Hardness in Drinking-water, Background document for development of WHO Guidelines for Drinking-water Quality

+❏	IBM Cloud Docs

+❏	ESP8266 IoT workshop on GitHub by Binnes.

+With valuable inputs and guidance by the IBM team headed by Lekha P Panikulangara
+IBM Certified IT Specialist & Certified Scrum Master, IBM Client Innovation Center(CIC)-India.